ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 Both bedGraph and BigWig files are usually generated with the **bamcoverage** function of [deepTools](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html).
 This tool is preferred because it allows the spike-in scaling factor to be applied during the conversion process, thereby producing already normalized bedGraph/BigWig files.

 The choice between generating bedGraph or BigWig files is largely dictated by the requirements of the downstream peak-calling software (see next section), but the generation of BigWig files is always recommended to ensure smooth, high-performance visualization in IGV or other genome browsers.
-It is possible to generate BigWig files from bedGraph with [bedGraphToBigWig](https://anaconda.org/channels/bioconda/packages/ucsc-bedgraphtobigwig/overview).
+It is possible (and essential if the data wants to be visualized before peak calling, see below) to generate BigWig files from bedGraph with [bedGraphToBigWig](https://anaconda.org/channels/bioconda/packages/ucsc-bedgraphtobigwig/overview).

 ## Peak Calling

 Following the generation of normalized coverage profiles, the final critical step in the CUT&RUN pipeline is peak calling.
 This process uses statistical models to identify genomic regions where the density of mapped fragments is significantly higher than the background noise (**peaks**), indicating a **true protein-DNA binding event** or histone modification.
 The goal of this step is to produce a BED or narrowPeak file containing the coordinates of these high-confidence binding sites for downstream functional analysis.

-### BED and narrowPeak files
+### BED and narrowPeak Files

 Peak information is stored in tab-delimited files known as **BED**(browser extensible data).
 They contain the chromosome number and the start and end of the coordinates for the different detected peaks.
 However, other elements can be attached to them for downstream analysis.
 Another common format of files used to store peak information is **narrowPeak**.
-These are basically 10-column BED files, with additional information such as the peak "summit" (the exact point of highest signal), fold-enrichment, and statistical significance (p-values and q-values).
+These are basically 10-column BED files, with additional information such as the **peak summit** (the exact point of highest signal), fold-enrichment, and statistical significance (p-values and q-values).

-### Peak calling tools
+### Peak calling Tools

 The two main tools used for peak-calling are [MACS3](https://macs3-project.github.io/MACS/) and [SEACR](https://github.com/FredHutch/SEACR).
 While both can be used for CUT&RUN analysis, **SEACR** (Simple Enrichment Analysis of CUT&RUN) was specifically created for this purpose.
 In contrast to ChIP-seq, CUT&RUN's extremely low-background signal, with clear and spiked peaks, makes it perfect for an analysis with a threshold-based algorithm like the one SEACR uses, instead of statistical background models.
 Importantly, SEACR requires input in the form of bedGraph files and returns BED files, which can later be converted to narrowPeak format, while MACS3 uses BAM files as input and returns narrowPeak files.
-It is worth mentioning that SEACR can be run in “relaxed” or “stringent” modes, with the latter usually being the preferred option due to the low background typical of CUT&RUN experiments.
+It is worth mentioning that SEACR can be run in `relaxed` or `stringent` modes, with the latter usually being the preferred option due to the low background typical of CUT&RUN experiments.
-**MACS3**, on the other hand is better for the detection of broad histone marks and other “wider” peaks, and is therefore the go-to option when analyzing ChIP-seq data, but also useful in specific CUT&RUN experiments.
+**MACS3**, on the other hand is better for the detection of broad histone marks and other wider peaks, and is therefore the go-to option when analyzing ChIP-seq data, but also useful in specific CUT&RUN experiments.
 It takes BAM files as input and returns narrowPeak files, so bedGraph generation is normally skipped in a MACS3-based workflow.

 Importantly, in CUT&RUN, peak callers use the IgG control to establish a baseline.
-By comparing the experimental sample to the IgG, the algorithm can distinguish between true biological enrichment and technical artifacts or "open chromatin" noise.
+By comparing the experimental sample to the IgG, the algorithm can distinguish between true biological enrichment and technical artifacts or open chromatin noise.

-### Visualization in genome browsers
+### Visualization in Genome Browsers

 As mentioned above, the ideal file format to visualize enrichment is BigWig.
 Because SEACR provides bedGraph files, converting these to BigWig with the bedGraphToBigWig tool is highly recommended to inspect the data.
 In the case of MACS3, BigWig files are generated from BAM files with bamcoverage.